 Miraculously, the one-day supply of oil lasted eight days and nights, and the holiday of Chanukah was established.

 To commemorate and publicize these miracles, we light the Chanukah menorah (also known as a chanukiah) on each of the eight nights of Chanukah.
-This year, we start lighting the menorah on Saturday night after nightfall, December 8, 2012.
+This year, we start lighting the menorah on Wednesday night November 27, 2013.